The Regiment’s Origins

 In June 1685, as the Monmouth rebellion gathered pace, James appointed George Legge, Lord Dartmouth, Constable of the Tower and Master General of the Ordnance, to form an Ordnance Regiment within the Tower for the protection of the cannon, its soldiers to be equipped with the with the ‘snap-hance’ musket which was the same as the French long ‘fusil’ musket.
 The two “ancient” Tower Hamlets guard companies of the Tower, and one of miners, formed the core of the King’s “My Royal Regiment of Fuzileers” augmented by a further 10 companies raised in the Tower Hamlets.

-The Regiment became the 7th of Foot, the Royal Fusiliers (City of London Regiment) and other infantry regiments subsequently became Fusiliers, the most famous of which, the Royal Northumberland (5th of Foot), Lancashire (XX of Foot) and in the 1960s the Royal Warwickshire (6th of Foot) together with the Royal Fusiliers formed the Royal Regiment of Fusilier in 1968 (England’s Finest).
+This Regiment became the 7th of Foot, the Royal Fusiliers (City of London Regiment).
+Other infantry regiments subsequently became Fusiliers, the most famous of which were the Royal Northumberland (5th of Foot), Lancashire (XX of Foot) and in the 1960s the Royal Warwickshire (6th of Foot).
+These, together with the Royal Fusiliers, came together in 1968 to form the Royal Regiment of Fusilier in 1968 – England’s infantry at its very best.

 The Royal Regiment of Fusiliers inherited a unique history and set of traditions from its four former regiments.